FBMC – An Ever-Promising Candidate for 5G Technologies and Beyond

 Equalization process of a SW equalizer applying COLA.

 Observation window samples are multiplied by the window function before applying FFT, following the application of IFFT channel equalization.
 As a final step, instead of taking only the center block, the entire IFFT output is considered and added to the equalized time-domain signal stream in an overlapping manner.
-This way ensures that the signal will be equalized in a much smoother way by suppressing the discontinuities between the equalized blocks.
+This way, the signal will be equalized in a much smoother way by suppressing the discontinuities between the equalized blocks.

 Read the full research paper on our newest solution for improving the signal processing of FBMC receivers.
-The paper published in the Physical Communication Journal is open access and can be downloaded here.
+The paper published in the Physical Communication Journal is open-access and can be downloaded here.

 article low complexity PPN-FBMC Receivers with improved sliding window equalizers